 Level of PSA carried out

 The Living PSA that has been carried out may only be a Level 1 PSA to determine the average CDF.
 This will address the safety systems that are incorporated to prevent core damage following an initiating event.
 However, this PSA will not address the role of the containment systems in mitigating the effects of a severe accident and this will require the PSA to be extended to a Level 2 analysis.
-Alternatively, the containment systems could be addressed using qualitative risk measures.
+Alternatively, the containment systems could be addressed using qualitative risk measures. (the realted method should be described explicitly)

 Approach used for the Living PSA